 3. I played football in the NFL

 Leslie Connor is the author of the middle grade novels, Crunch, Waiting for Normal, winner of the ALA Schneider Family Book Award, All Rise for the Honorable Perry T. Cook, a finalist for the E.B.
-White Read Aloud Award, and The Truth as Told by Mason Buttle, a National Book Award finalist and winner of the ALA Schneider Family Book Award.
-Leslie has a new title for 2020, A Home for Goddesses and Dogs.
-She lives with her husband and three rescue dogs in a little house in the Connecticut woods. www.leslieconnor.com
+White Read Aloud Award, The Truth as Told by Mason Buttle, a National Book Award finalist and winner of the ALA Schneider Family Book Award, and A Home for Goddesses and Dogs.
+Leslie’s most recent title is Anybody Here Seen Frenchie? about an unusual pair of devoted friends.
+She lives with her husband and two rescue dogs in a little house in the Connecticut woods. www.leslieconnor.com

 Finalist for the National Book Award